Wine detail

 Syrah

-Past peak but still drinking well through 2030.
+Mature: past peak but still drinking well through 2030.

-Tasting Note
+Tasting note

 Deep garnet with a mature brick rim that speaks to the 2003 vintage's advance ripening.
 The nose carries the heat wave vintage's signature richness: dried black cherry and dark plum lead over Provençal herbs and wild fennel, with hints of leather, tobacco, and a dark, gamey earthiness emerging with aeration.
 On the palate, the wine's velvety texture from the gobelet vine old stock remains intact - a luxury of the low-yield Hérault approach that keeps the 2003 alive and pleasurable well past its projected peak.
 The finish is medium-long with mineral depth and herb notes.
 Drink this year rather than waiting.

-The 2003 Vintage
+The 2003 vintage

 The summer of 2003 brought an unprecedented heat wave across Europe, with July and August temperatures across France running 6-8 degrees Celsius above the thirty-year average.
 In the Hérault, the heat wave compressed the growing season and concentrated the Syrah and Mourvedre fruit to extraordinary levels, but also accelerated phenolic development beyond what cooler vintages allow.
 France's southern Rhone Valley - sharing similar conditions to the Languedoc - received Outstanding 93 from Wine Spectator for its 2003 reds, with the character described as powerful and ripe.
 La Grange des Pères' high-altitude vineyard partially moderated the extreme temperatures compared to lower-elevation Languedoc sites, preserving more aromatic definition than many peers from the vintage.